pnorridge/Muzero-vs-aigym/README.md

 I've changed the training function so that it does more in parallel and minimises the number of transfers to the GPU.

-The top-level jupyter notebook tries to keep long games to a minimum as this is the slow part.
+The top-level jupyter notebooks try to keep long games to a minimum as this is the slow part.
 Probably this inhibits the convergence and further refinement would help.